tahayvr/noisekit/README.md

 <img src="assets/noiseKit-banner.svg" alt="noiseKit" width="300"/>
 </p>

-`noisekit` is a CLI to quickly scaffold a new SvelteKit project with the noiseKit stack.
+`noisekit` is a CLI tool to quickly scaffold a new SvelteKit project with the noiseKit stack.

 ## The noiseKit Stack